fsspec/filesystem_spec/docs/source/features.rst

 Memory filesystems
 ------------------

-Memory filesystem instances are not cached, but share their files and directories by default.
-To create independent stores, pass ``global_store=False`` and retain the filesystem instance for subsequent operations:
+Memory filesystem instances share their files and directories by default and use the normal instance cache.
+To create independent stores, pass ``global_store=False``.
+These instances bypass the cache, so retain the instance for subsequent operations:

 .. code-block:: python